-Although I have already graduated from college, I have never forgotten about how stressful high school and the college admissions process were for me.
+Although I graduated from high school a decade ago, I have never forgotten about how stressful high school and the college admissions process were for me.
 I want to help adolescents through this incredibly difficult time, as guiding others through stressful times is something that I am passionate about and find deeply fulfilling.

 The extremely high level of stress experienced by high school students has always piqued my interest.
 During my high school years, I was deeply concerned about the high level of competition and stress surrounding the college application process.
 I attended a conference at Stanford University given by an organization called Stressed-Out-Students, which has since evolved into an incredible organization called Challenge Success.
 At this conference, I learned about how to address the high level of stress and psychological issues (anxiety, depression, eating disorders, suicide, etc.) brought on by the college application process.
 I was trained along with a team of faculty and administrators from my school in creating a healthier environment for students at school, characterized by a definition of success that relies upon qualitative factors such as integrity, creativity and resilience, rather than a quantitative one dependent on grades, trophies and test scores.